ProgramCrafter/salsa-iwj-otter/docs/shapelibs.rst

    to ``size``.
 If both ``size`` and ```orig_size`` are 2 elements, this can scale by different amounts in x and y, distorting the image.

+ * ``centre`` [2-element array].
+The centre of the image, measured from the top left in the image's own internal units.
+If not supplied, calculated from the size.

+ * ``flip`` [boolean, default: false].
+Whether this piece can "flip".
+   If true, the piece will have two faces, one of which is a mirror image of the other.
+The default face will be un-reflected version;
+   the other face is the same image, but flipped left-to-right.
+It doesn't make sense to enable this for pieces with a symmetrical appearance.
+(It is a bad idea to have the game contain state which is not visible to the players.)